 - Profit and losses for self-employment or privately held business interests

 - Household size

-- Number of children in tuition-charging schools
+- Enrollment of other children in tuition-charging schools

 How is tuition assistance awarded?

 Tuition assistance is typically renewed each year for returning students who demonstrate, through their updated tuition-assistance application, that financial support is necessary to continue enrollment.

 It is our goal to award 100% of the amount for which the admitted student qualifies.